Flowers for Self-Care

 - Go on a road trip to a place you've never been before.
 Pack a picnic for the park, get tickets to see a show, or get out of the city and spend the evening star-gazing.
 It's a great break for both your mind and your body!

 - Sprinkle your house with small doses of calm: You’ll be amazed how many small arrangements you can get out of a single bouquet.
 Place a few stems throughout your home for constant reminders to ‘stop and smell the roses.’
-And the fragrant scent can really soothe you, too!

 - Aromotherapy: Another way to incorporate flowers into your self-care routine is through aromotherapy.
-Essential oils extracted from flowers, such as lavender and jasmine, can have a calming effect on the mind and body.
-Diffuse them in your home or office, add them to a warm bath, or use them in a massage.
+Essential oils extracted from flowers, such as lavender and jasmine, can have a calming effect on mind and body.
+Diffuse them in your home or office, add to a warm bath, or use them in a massage.

 - Have a friend or loved one who could use a boost?
 Have flowers delivered as a surprise to their door, and watch their ordinary day become extraordinary.
 It will give you a boost, too.